99.9% of everything we collect is recycled.

 The plastic we collect from you is made into a huge variety of products, from sports clothing to garden furniture.

-Plastic takes up an ever increasing amount of space on our trucks as it’s so light and people are using it more and more.
+Plastic takes up an ever-increasing amount of space on our trucks as it’s so light and people are using it more and more.
 It’s also the material most likely to create litter problem so please try and rest your blue box on top of your green box when you put your recycling out.

 Your cans, tins, aerosols and foil are sorted into either aluminium or steel.
 This is done in our depot by putting all the metal onto a moving conveyor belt that passes underneath a very strong magnet.
 This magnet grabs the steel cans that are diverted into a cage.
-The conveyor belt then continues to an Eddy Current Separator that positively sorts aluminium and lets other materials that have accidently got this far fall to another cage.
+The conveyor belt then continues to an Eddy Current Separator that positively sorts aluminium and lets other materials that have accidentally got this far fall to another cage.

 The Eddy Current Separator uses a rotor with magnetic blocks to “throw” aluminium from the conveyor belt into a baler.
 This machine also separates the steel cans and tins from the foil which is also baled separately.
 The main contaminating material at this stage is plastic, which is also baled.